 Industrial stocks make a good addition to any investment portfolio.

-Industrial companies are what keep the economy running, and they typically make very good long-term investments because of their stability.
+Industrial companies keep the economy running and typically make very good long-term investments because of their stability.

 We’ve rounded up some of the best industrial stocks on the market to invest in today.

 Industrial stocks contribute to many different aspects of the economy.

 Some of these sectors are aerospace and defense, transportation, construction, and machinery production.